 Research Group

-At Caltech, I lead a small research group consisting of postdocs, visiting graduate students, and summer under-graduate students.
+At Caltech, I lead a small research group consisting of postdocs, visiting graduate students, summer under-graduate students, and sometimes high-school students.
 We are interested in understanding the formation and evolution of galaxies across cosmic time, applying observations, simulations, and machine learning methods.
 For a broad overview of science, see the research overview.

 Postdocs